iZettle/sdk-ios/README.md

 # iZettle SDK for iOS

+# Note
+iZettle SDK 2.5 moved to XCFramework format and requires Xcode 11 to use it.
+Cocoapods has support for XCFramework but the version that contains it isn't released yet.
+If you want to use iZettle SDK 2.5 via Cocoapods you can [install local dev copy of Cocoapods](https://guides.cocoapods.org/using/unreleased-features).

 The iZettle SDK makes it possible to accept card payments with an iZettle card reader from any iOS app.
 When triggered, it will display a screen over the host application where all interaction takes place.
 It is designed to be easy to implement and use.